 Colorado Divorce UPDATE!

 Effective March 1, 2006, a simpler more streamlined Sworn Financial Statement replaces the former comprehensive 2005 form of the “Affidavit With Respect to Financial Affairs” (described below) in all Colorado divorce and related family / paternity law cases.
-Review of our article on the new Sworn Financial Statement and its Supporting Schedules is recommended.

 The former affidavit form detailed below may be used in Colorado courts until Aug.
 1, 2006.